When you have type 2 diabetes, taking time to plan your meals goes a long way toward controlling your blood sugar and weight.

 Choose low-fat dairy products.
 Be aware that milk, yogurt, and other dairy foods have natural sugar, even when they do not contain added sugar.
 Take this into account when planning meals to stay in your blood sugar target range.
 Some non-fat dairy products have a lot of added sugar.
 Be sure to read the label.

-OILS/FATS (no more than 7 teaspoons a day)
+OILS/FATS (no more than 7 teaspoons or 35 milliliters a day)

 Oils are not considered a food group.
 But they have nutrients that help your body stay healthy.
 Oils are different from fats in that oils remain liquid at room temperature.
 Fats remain solid at room temperature.